 The series is comprised of three streams: Critical Ideas gathers articles from different scholars about a concept or a question of interest in the field; Essentials translates fundamental texts published in other languages into English, or proposes critical editions of seminal books/texts about photography; and Collections and Archives provides a point of view on an artist/photographer or organization whose collection is housed at the RIC.

-The first volume titled The “Public” Life of Photographs (Critical Ideas) was released in October 2016 and is based on the eponymous conference organized at the RIC in 2013; the second volume titled, The Eye of History: When Images Take Positions (Essentials) by Georges Didi-Huberman, was released in 2018; the third volume, The Birth of the Idea of Photography (Essentials) by François Brunet, was released in the fall of 2019; the fourth volume, Documentary in Dispute (Collections and Archives) by Sarah M. Miller, will be published in fall 2020.
+The first volume titled The “Public” Life of Photographs (Critical Ideas) was released in October 2016 and is based on the eponymous conference organized at the RIC in 2013; the second volume titled, The Eye of History: When Images Take Positions (Essentials) by Georges Didi-Huberman, was released in 2018; the third volume, The Birth of the Idea of Photography (Essentials) by François Brunet, was released in the fall of 2019; the fourth volume, Documentary in Dispute (Collections and Archives) by Sarah M. Miller, was published in fall 2020.

 The "Public Life" of Photographs